JujuAdams/Bulb/docs/21.0/BulbRenderer.md

 |`mode`         |integer |Rendering mode to use, from the `BULB_MODE` enum (see below)                         |
 |`smooth`       |boolean |Whether to render lights with texture filtering on, smoothing out the resulting image|

-A renderer struct will allocate three vertex buffers and a surface for its use.

-!> Remember to call the `.Free()` method when discarding a renderer struct otherwise you will create a memory leak.
+!> A renderer struct will allocate vertex buffers and surfaces for its use.
+Remember to call the `.Free()` method when discarding a renderer struct otherwise you will create a memory leak.

 !> You must free and recreate your renderer when changing rooms.

 &nbsp;

-The `BULB_MODE` enum contains the following elements:
+## `BULB_MODE` enum

 |Name                       |Functionality                                                                       |
 |---------------------------|------------------------------------------------------------------------------------|